Department of Engineering Technology

 TECH 2351.
 Statics and Strength of Materials.

-This course covers principles of statics and strength of materials to include forces, equilibrium, friction, centroids, and stress/strain relationships, axial stress and deformation, thermal stress and deformation, stress concentrations, factor of safety, torsional stress, beam stresses and combined stress.
-Prerequisite: [CSM 2342 or ENGR 2300 or CIM 3420] and [(PHYS 1115 and PHYS 1315) or (PHYS 2325 and PHYS 2125)] all with grades of "C" or better.
+This course provides principles of statics and strength of materials, including forces, equilibrium, friction, centroids, and stress–strain relationships.
+It introduces axial stress and deformation, thermal stress and deformation, and stress concentrations, emphasizing their implications for structural performance.
+Students learn to evaluate factor of safety for various loading conditions and apply concepts of torsional stress in circular members.
+The course also addresses shear and bending stresses in beams, as well as combined stress states encountered in practical engineering design.
+Prerequisite: [CSM 2342 or ENGR 2300 or CIM 3420] and [(PHYS 1115 and PHYS 1315) or (PHYS 2325 and PHYS 2125)] and [MATH 2321 or MATH 2417 or MATH 2471] with grades of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.